-Frozen River takes place in the days before Christmas near a little-known border crossing on the Mohawk reservation between USA and Canada.
-Here, the lure of fast money from smuggling presents a daily challenge to single moms who would otherwise be earning minimum wage.
-Two women- one white, one Mohawk, both single mothers faced with desperate circumstances- are drawn into the world of border smuggling across the frozen water of the St. Lawrence River.
+Takes place in the days before Christmas near a little-known border crossing on the Mohawk reservation between USA and Canada.
+Two women are drawn into the world of border smuggling across the frozen water of the St. Lawrence River.

 The film portrayed some relatable people in a fucked-up world doing some pretty awful things, but never became outrageous or abusively depressing (cough, Biutiful).
 It felt like a pretty profound and important portrayal of the cycles of exploitation (poverty, immigration, racism).
 I appreciate that the ending wasn't a squeeky clean cop-out baptist redemption.
 It's painful and honest, yet beautifully hopeful.

 It's interesting, the very thing others are attacking this film for is what I loved about it.
 The slowness.
 The obsession with minutia.
 The fact that nothing really horrible happens in it.
 It's a positive film walking around like a dark indie.
 I dig it.